ICF-Accredited Coaching Certification - Earn an ICF credential

 For the schedule of each cohort, go to https://www.coachcert.com/training/credentialing-cohorts/icf-credentialing-cohort-schedules.html

 To register for a credentialing cohort, complete the application at https://www.coachcert.com/training/credentialing-cohorts/icf-credentialing-cohort-application.html and submit the registration fee at https://www.coachcert.com/purchase-page.html

 Let's pull this all together: How can I become a coach?
 This question about how to become a coach is asked by many and the process includes training, mentoring, gaining experience, being assessed, and an exam.
 During the process you are developing the core competencies of a coach, learning and demonstrating an ethical practice as a coach, solidifying your efficacy with mentor coaching, and gaining coaching experience.
 This culminates in being assessed coaching and passing the Coach Knowledge Assessment exam.
 The listed credentialing cohorts provide options for your path to become a coach.

 What is changing with how the International Coaching Federation, ICF, accredits coach training?
 Starting in August of 2022, ICF is transitioning how they credential coach training programs.
-The ACSTH accreditation was for programs offering at least 30 hours of training and that is changing to accrediting programs as Level 1 with 60 hours of training and mentor coaching to earn the ACC credential.
-The ACTP accreditation was for programs offering at least 125 hours of training and mentor coaching and that is changing to accrediting programs as Level 2 with the same standards to earn the PCC credential.
+Formerly ACSTH accreditation was for programs offering at least 30 hours of training and that is changing to accrediting programs as Level 1 with 60 hours of training and mentor coaching to earn the ACC credential.
+Formerly ACTP accreditation was for programs offering at least 125 hours of training and mentor coaching and that is changing to accrediting programs as Level 2 with the same standards to earn the PCC credential.